aov.ai-checkout-upsell

 Q: What happens if I set no conditions?
 A: The rule applies to every order at checkout.

-Q: Does "Included Product" check variants?
-A: It checks at the product level.
-If any variant of the selected product is in the cart, the condition is met.
+Q: Does "Included product (or variant)" check variants?
+A: You can select either whole products or specific variants in the picker.
+If a selected product (any variant) or a selected variant is in the cart, the condition is met.

 Rule actions